PAY RANGE: EP20

 Performs related work as required.

-Performs the above duties to support AIDS and AIDS‑related programs; may perform planning, evaluation and research duties in relation to AIDS programs.
+Performs the above duties to support behavioral, developmental or intellectual disability services programs; may perform planning, evaluation, and research duties in relation to intellectual disability services programs.

 Performs the above duties to support maternal and infant health program; may perform planning, evaluation, and research duties in relation to maternal and infant health programs.